Backends¶

 Combining rules¶

-All engines use geometric combining rules for cross-term vdW parameters:
+All backends use geometric combining rules for cross-term vdW parameters:

 σ_ij = √(σ_i · σ_j)ε_ij = √(ε_i · ε_j)